Community pools are a summer staple. Now covid-19 threatens to keep them shut.

 “If someone goes in the water and swims and nobody’s around them, they’ll be fine,” he said.
 “But if there’s a large crowd coming to a pool and they’re not in the water and they’re touching chairs and tables, the facility could be a potentially hazardous area.”

-Until recently, the Centers for Disease Control and Prevention website said there was “no evidence” that the coronavirus “can be spread to people through the water in pools, hot tubs, spas or water play areas.”
-It also added that “proper operation and maintenance (including disinfection with chlorine and bromine) of these facilities should inactivate the virus in the water.”
+The Centers for Disease Control and Prevention says on its website there is “no evidence that Covid-19 can spread to people through the water used in pools, hot tubs, or water playgrounds.”
+The agency also says that proper operation and disinfection should kill the coronavirus.

-But when The Post visited the website Friday, that guidance was removed.

 If community pools do open, they won’t operate like they did in pre-pandemic times.

-Tony Poole, the board president of the Highlands Swim and Tennis Club in McLean, said his club will probably require people to make appointments, arrive in shifts and park their belongings in designated areas spaced more than six feet apart.
+Tony Poole, the board president of the Highlands Swim and Tennis Club in McLean, Va., said his club will probably require people to make appointments, arrive in shifts and park their belongings in designated areas spaced more than six feet apart.

 Campagna, of the Kemp Mill Swim Club, said the company that manages her pool was working on similar protocols.